ISL 2019-20: Eelco Schattorie - It is a difficult period for Kerala Blasters | Goal.com

 Kerala Blasters suffered their second successive defeat in the Indian Super League (ISL) season six as they went down 1-2 against Hyderabad FC on Saturday.

-The Yellow Brigade failed to capitalise on a first-half lead as Marko Stankovic and Marcelinho’s season half strikes ensured first win in the history of newbies Hyderabad FC.
+The Yellow Brigade failed to capitalise on a first-half lead as Marko Stankovic and Marcelinho’s second half strikes ensured first win in the history of newbies Hyderabad FC.

 Blasters Eelco Schattorie was understandably disappointed after losing the game and once again stressed on how poor pre-season are hampering their cause.